Veterans Launching Ventures Certificate Course

 - During the last two weeks of the course, you will finalize your business plan presentations with the assistance of instructors and consultants.

-On the final day of the program, students will present their business plans to faculty and mentors, followed by a graduation reception.
+On the final day of the program, students will present their business plans to faculty and consultants, followed by a graduation reception.

-VLV is generously funded by Bank of America, Investors Foundation, Jesra Foundation, SCORE and TD Charitable Foundation, and is free to all who successfully complete the requiements.
+VLV is generously funded by Bank of America, Hyde & Watson Foundation, Jesra Foundation, SCORE and TD Charitable Foundation, and is free to all who successfully complete the requiements.

 Veterans Launching Ventures is a course offered by the Rothman Institute of Innovation and Entrepreneurship, part of Silberman College of Business of Fairleigh Dickinson University.

 Room C3, Hennessy Hall (the mansion), Florham Campus